Active Caustics: Caustics near a point vortex flow: singular perturbation analysis

-Effective centrifugal accelerations, reinforcing the similarity to an IP, arise through the $L^2/r^3$ term.
+An effective centrifugal acceleration, reinforcing the similarity to an IP, arises through the $L^2/r^3$ term.
 Due to the terms containing $\alpha$, our equations are distinct from those for true IP \cite{Croor2015}.
-In this part of our analysis we limit ourselves to particles with apolar, i.e., fore-aft symmetric, shape, so that $\lambda = 0$.
 We treat the nonlinearities in \eqref{eqn:reqn} \& \eqref{eqn:Leqn} perturbatively.
 A \textit{regular} perturbation approach yields absurd solutions near the origin; in fact equations \eqref{eqn:reqn} and \eqref{eqn:Leqn} constitute a singular perturbation problem \cite{BO1999}.
 The behaviour at very small times and small distances away from the vortex is singular, and relatively violent, unlike the more gentle relaxation to the final state at late times.
 We exploit this feature to understand the different physics at small and large time.